ipfs/ipfs-docs/docs/how-to/peering-with-content-providers.md

 ::: tip
 Generally speaking, users running IPFS at home won't need to set up peering and can ignore this page!

-Peering is most helpful for nodes that have a lot of concurrent connections, since it prevents the [connection manager][docs-connmgr] from dropping connections it thinks aren't "useful" any longer.
+Peering is most helpful for nodes that have a lot of concurrent connections since it prevents the [connection manager][docs-connmgr] from dropping connections it thinks aren't "useful" any longer.
 If you find yourself running near the connection manager's limit, you may benefit from peering with content providers.
 :::

 ## Content provider list